Alerting & On-Call — Observability & Reliability

 - USE method (Utilization, Saturation, Errors) for infrastructure; RED method (Rate, Errors, Duration) for services

-- Prometheus pull-based model scrapes /metrics endpoints; push-based systems (Datadog, StatsD) receive from agents
+- Prometheus pulls from /metrics endpoints; push-based systems (Datadog, StatsD) receive data from agents

-- SLIs, SLOs, and error budgets translate technical metrics into business reliability commitments
+- SLIs, SLOs, and error budgets turn raw numbers into reliability commitments the business can actually understand

 Common Mistakes with Metrics & Monitoring

-- Alerting on symptoms (high CPU) instead of user impact (elevated error rate, high latency)
+- Alerting on symptoms like high CPU instead of user impact like elevated error rate or high latency

-- High-cardinality labels causing Prometheus OOM — each unique label combination is a time series
+- High-cardinality labels causing Prometheus OOM.
+Every unique label combo creates a new time series.

-- Not monitoring the monitoring system — Prometheus itself needs health checks and alerts
+- Forgetting to monitor the monitoring system.
+Prometheus needs health checks and alerts on itself.

 Tools for Metrics & Monitoring